 Where to stay – accommodation in Leipzig

 During the time of the Wave-Gotik-Treffen, hotels, guesthouses, hostels and apartments in Leipzig are usually fully booked for a long time ahead, and most accomodations charge extra for the time of the festival.
-Therefore, make sure you book your accomodation in Leipzig well ahead, i.e. months before the festival (even well before you can even order the tickets).
+Therefore, make sure you book your accomodation in Leipzig well ahead, i.e. 6-12 months before the festival (even before you can order tickets).